adeep/bitwarden_reddit/cannot_login.md

 _Autocorrect Issues_

-It's possible that your master password can be mangled by your keyboard, device, or even the client (browser) itself.
+It's possible that your master password will be mangled by your keyboard, device, or even the client (browser) itself.
 That is, this could be an autocorrect problem.
 You may not easily spot this, especially since password input is often obscured.
 Even with the aforementioned safe characters,